tkravits/tkravits.github.io/README.md

-A portfolio of data science projects by Taylor Kravits
+<strong>A portfolio of data science projects by Taylor Kravits</strong>